Unit identity

 The University of Kansas appears large and above the line in KU primary signatures.

-Unit primary signatures should be used sparingly and are best for on-campus audiences and when communicating with alumni and current students.
+Unit primary signatures should be used sparingly.
+They are mainly appropriate for on-campus audiences and communications with alumni and current students.

 College of Liberal Arts and Sciences Unit primary signatures

-In unit primary signatures, the name of the unit appears larger and above the line.
-The type size of the unit name and the number of lines the name set on is dictated by the length of the name.
+In unit primary signatures, the name of the unit appears large and above the line.
+The type size of the unit name and the number of lines the name sits on is dictated by the length of the name.

 In this blog post, we break down our latest signature guidelines, signature eligibility, and guidance for units without signatures.